FoeinLove/iot-inspector/README.md

 $ cd iot-inspector
 ```

-#### Change WiFI SSID and Password
+#### Change WiFi SSID and Password
 The defualt SSID of the WiFi network created by this software is "Pi3-AP".
 You may wish to change this, especially if you have multiple Raspberry Pi's running this software in proximity.

-The default password for the WiFi network created by this software is "raspberry".
-You should change this password to prevent others from using the WiFi network.
+The default password for the WiFi network created by this software is "raspberry".  **You should change this password to prevent others from using the WiFi network.**

 The SSID and password are set in the file `iot-inspector/config/hostapd.conf`.
 Open this file in a text editor and change the values of `ssid` and `wpa_passphrase` to new a SSID and password, respectively.